Move-In Fall 2023 Semester

 Dining Services

-The Alumnae Dining Hall on will begin Meal Plan usage on Saturday, August 26, 2023 for dinner.
-Meals during the Orientation Week will also be provided.
+The Alumnae Dining Hall on will begin Meal Plan usage on Saturday, January 20, 2024 for dinner.
 The Alumnae Dining Hall is located on the first floor of Alumnae Hall.
 Food is served all you care to eat buffet style.
 To go options are also available.
+The Deli, located in Main Hall basement will open on Monday January 22, 2024.

 For questions or further information, contact Metz Director of Dining Services at 202-884-9130.